Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Joseph Lieberman

-Joseph Lieberman is a Jewish American politician and author and a former U.S. Senator from Connecticut.
+Joseph Lieberman was a Jewish American politician, vice presidential nominee, author, and former U.S. Senator from Connecticut.

-Lieberman (born February 24, 1942) was born into a Jewish working class family in Stamford, Connecticut.
-He received his bachelor’s degree and his Law degree from Yale University.
+Lieberman was born on February 24, 1942, into a Jewish working-class family in Stamford, Connecticut.
+He received his bachelor’s and law degrees from Yale University.

 In 2006, Lieberman lost the Democratic primary to Ned Lamont and ran in the general election as an Independent.
-He eventually won the election over Lamont with 49.7% of the vote while Lamont recieved just over 40%.
+He eventually won the election over Lamont with 49.7% of the vote, while Lamont received just over 40%.
 Following that term, Lieberman retired from the Senate effective January 1, 2012.

-Lieberman was alwasy a strong supporter of Israel in the Senate and co-sponsored the Jerusalem Embassy Act of 1995, calling on the President to move the American embassy from Tel Aviv to Jerusalem.
+Lieberman was always a strong supporter of Israel in the Senate and co-sponsored the Jerusalem Embassy Act of 1995, calling on the President to move the American embassy from Tel Aviv to Jerusalem.

-Lieberman is the author of a seven of books and lives in Connecticut with his wife Hadassah, a Czech-born daughter of a Holocaust survivor.
-Together they have one daughter Hannah; he also has a son and a daughter from a previous marriage and she has a son from a previous marriage.
-They have two granddaughters.
+Lieberman was the author of seven books and lived in Connecticut with his wife, Hadassah, a Czech-born daughter of a Holocaust survivor.
+Together, they had one daughter, Hannah; he also had a son and a daughter from a previous marriage, and she had a son from a previous marriage.
+They had two granddaughters.